boutroslab/CRISPRAnalyzeR/README.md

 CRISPRAnalyzeR is available for a **platform-independent installation** as a so called Docker container.

-CRISPRAnalyzeR re-evaluates every sgRNA during the analysis process.
-Thus, it needs to map each sgRNA against the reference genome.
-This can be performed locally (does not require a fast internet connection) or via e-crisp.org (requires fast internet >10 mbit).

-By default, CRISPRAnalyzeR uses e-crisp.org to re-evaluate your sgrRNAs

 You can install the CRISPRAnalyzeR by two ways:
 1. Directly run the latest version from the online resource